Manawatu-Whanganui Regional Growth Study

 $2 million to extend the Mountains to Sea Cycle Trail from Turoa to Ohakune plus $100,000 to help prepare a ‘Destination, Marketing and Value Proposition’ for the Region that extends the market assessment work already undertaken by Visit Ruapehu.

-- implementing free broadband in along the main street of Taumarunui, Ohakune and Raetihi and
+- Implementing free broadband in along the main street of Taumarunui, Ohakune and Raetihi.

 Council is now challenging Ruapehu stakeholders to identify other concrete projects that can be taken to government as co-investment opportunities.